yashi-create/interview-prep/README.md

-# Interview Prep Copilot — Phase 1: DSA Pattern Recognition
+# Motif — Phase 1: DSA Pattern Recognition

 A RAG-powered tool that takes a DSA problem statement and identifies the underlying pattern it belongs to (Two Pointers, Sliding Window, Binary Search